A Context for Manifold Calculus: Taylor Towers and Their Convergence

-\begin{proof} This follows from Proposition \ref{prop:taylor} and Theorem \ref{thm:Weiss_cosheaf}. \end{proof} When we can talk about connectivity of morphisms, we can give a better convergence result.
+When we can talk about connectivity of morphisms, we can give a better convergence result.
 We will focus on one such instance, where the target $\infty$-category is a stable $\infty$-category with t-structures.
 (See Section \ref{subsec:t-st} for a brief review of t-structures.)
 The following definition follows \cite[Theorem 2.3]{GW99}. \begin{defn} Let $M$ be a smooth manifold, let $\cal C$ be a stable $\infty$-category with $t$-structures, let $F:\Open\pr M^{\op}\to\cal C$ be an exhaustive isotopy functor, and let $\rho$ and $c$ be integers.
 We say that $G$ is \textbf{$\rho$-analytic with excess $c$} if it satisfies the following condition: \begin{itemize} \item [($\ast$)]Let $P\subset M$ be a smooth compact submanifold with boundary, and let $Q_{0},\dots,Q_{r}\subset M\setminus\Int\pr P$ be pairwise disjoint, compact, codimension $0$ smooth submanifolds with boundary.
 Suppose that each $Q_{i}$ has handle index $q_{i}<\rho$ (i.e., it is obtained from $\partial Q_{i}$ by attaching handles of indices $\leq q_{i}$).
 Then the $\pr{r+1}$-cube

-is $\pr{c+\sum_{i=0}^{r}\pr{\rho-q_{i}}}$-cartesian. \end{itemize} \end{defn}
+is $\pr{c+\sum^{r}_{i=0}\pr{\rho-q_{i}}}$-cartesian. \end{itemize} \end{defn}

 The following result should be compared with \cite[Theorem 2.3]{GW99}.
 It also generalizes \cite[Theorem E.5]{RW14}. \begin{thm} Let $\cal C$ be a stable $\infty$-category with a t-structure, let $M$ be a smooth manifold, let $\rho$ and $c$ be integers, and let $F:\Open\pr M^{\op}\to\cal C$ be an exhaustive isotopy functor.
 Suppose that the following conditions are satisfied: \begin{enumerate} \item $F$ is $\rho$-analytic with excess $c$. \item $\cal C$ has small limits. \item The functor $\pi_{0}:\cal C\to\cal C^{\heartsuit}$ preserves countable products. \end{enumerate} Then for every $k\geq1$ and every open set $W\subset M$ admitting a proper Morse function whose critical points have indices less than $q$, the map